jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.7.1 Aspect

-Calculates an aspect raster from an input DEM..
+Calculates an aspect raster from an input DEM.

 *Parameters*: